-GFW or the Great Firewall of the Chinese Mainland is the subject of this article, basics you need to understand, how it works works- all you need to know about it.
-After reading this you should be able have a discussion about it or continue a deeper research on how to avoid colliding with it head on.
+GFW or the Great Firewall of the China is the subject of this article.
+As you might guess we will discuss then basics you need to understand of how it works.
+After reading this you should be able have a discussion about the GFW.
+Aside you will be able to continue a deeper research on how to avoid colliding with it head on.

 At Sesame Disk / Nihao Cloud we have had a long history of dealing with this “Beast” called the GFW.
 Give us a try.

 We can compare this with your office or home where your router protects your computers.
 Meaning the router has local “Parental” like settings that gives access to the Internet.
 Aside it also controls or blocks websites with possible harmful content for your kids.
 At least that’s how some companies block Facebook during office hours as well.